Since Runcloud added some cool features, this review has been updated as of February 2022.

 Unfortunately, we were not able to solve this matter with the support staff.
 I found out that the RunCloud NGINX Stack does not support WordPress multisite out of the box, and no actual solution was given.

-However, in later contact with support, it seems responses were fast and generally helpful.
+I experienced more issues with setting up multisite and the proper caching rules.
+In later contact with the support, it seems responses were okay and generally helpful.

 Good general documentation